The Singleton

 "About the bridge."

-"That's what I don't know."
+"That's the part I don't know."

 "Maya."